 Some MEDICINES MAY INTERACT with temsirolimus.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Anticoagulants (eg, warfarin) because the risk of severe bleeding may be increased

 - Angiotensin-converting enzyme (ACE) inhibitors (eg, lisinopril) because a severe reaction that may include swelling of the hands, face, lips, eyes, throat, or tongue; trouble swallowing or breathing; or unusual hoarseness may occur

-- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), hepatitis C virus (HCV) protease inhibitors (eg, boceprevir), HIV protease inhibitors (eg, ritonavir), interferon alpha, macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, selective serotonin reuptake inhibitors (SSRIs) (eg, fluvoxamine), sunitinib, or telithromycin because they may increase the risk of temsirolimus's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), hepatitis C virus (HCV) protease inhibitors (eg, boceprevir), HIV protease inhibitors (eg, ritonavir), interferon alfa, macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, selective serotonin reuptake inhibitors (SSRIs) (eg, fluvoxamine), sunitinib, or telithromycin because they may increase the risk of temsirolimus's side effects

 - Barbiturates (eg, phenobarbital), carbamazepine, dexamethasone, hydantoins (eg, phenytoin), rifamycins (eg, rifabutin, rifampin), or St. John's wort because they may decrease temsirolimus's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if temsirolimus may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use temsirolimus as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Temsirolimus is usually given as an injection at your doctor's office, hospital, or clinic.